Study sets, textbooks, questions

 Tell me about a disagreement you had and how it was resolved

-- 5yo girl in ED needing an IV, poc and gmoc present, didn't want her to be prepped, assessed why** some kids say they feel better knowing what to expect, were more receptive with my explanation
+- 5yo girl in ED needing an IV, poc and gmoc present, didn't want her to be prepped, some kids say they feel better knowing what to expect, didn't want cl services, respected parent's wishes

 tell me about an activity you did with a child who was upset, angry, or dealing with separation